-South Sound GREEN works with many community partners who offer high quality classroom programs and activities, and they would love to bring them to your class!
-Below are resources for presenters who are available during the 2018-2019 school year:
+The SSG 2019-2020 Calendar outlines important dates to keep in mind, including dates for water quality testing, Student GREEN Congress and Teacher Networking Meetings.
+South Sound GREEN also can visit classrooms, and works with many community partners who offer their own high quality classroom programs and activities.
+Below are resources for presenters who are available during the 2019-2020 school year:

 South Sound GREEN